1 Applicability

 Failure to collaborate in remediation may result in suspension or termination of the business relationship and, where relevant, notification of authorities.

-This policy is reviewed at least every two years by management and board, or earlier if significant changes to our risk profile occur.
+This policy is approved and reviewed at least every two years by management and board, or earlier if significant changes to our risk profile occur.